deltachat/docker-images/README.md

 ## Build

-Currently you can build and push all images by doing `make`.
-In order to push images to `hub.docker.com` you need to be logged in:
+Currently you build all images by doing `make build`.

+In order to push images to `hub.docker.com` you first need to be logged in:

 ```sh
 $ docker login
 ```

+Before doing `make push`.

 This only needs to be done once per machine.
 Credentials are stored in `~/.docker/config.json`.